A suspicious package may contain dangerous items or substances. Some typical characteristics that should trigger suspicion include:

 - When will it happen?

-- How can it be stopped?
+- How can it be prevented?

-- Report all threats immediately to MIT Police at 617-253-1212 (x100 from a campus phone).
-Notify your supervisor and prepare to meet responding police officers.
-Provide as much information to them as possible.
+- Report all threats immediately to MIT Police at 617-253-1212 (x100 from a campus phone)

 - Do not activate the fire alarm system.
-Evacuate the area only if told by responders to do so.
+Evacuate the area only if told by responders to do so